Back to Health News & Stories

 Your answers to these questions provide a good starting point for assessing your current health and setting goals for what you want to achieve.

-Make an appointment with your primary care provider (PCP) for an annual exam, and bring your answers to the above questions to discuss.
-Your PCP will review your bloodwork, screening tests, and health history, set a course to treat any health conditions you may have (such as high blood pressure), help you set realistic goals, and make recommendations for a healthy diet and exercise plan.
+Make an appointment with your primary care provider (PCP) for an annual exam and bring your answers to the above questions to discuss.
+Your PCP will review your bloodwork, screening tests, and health history Then, they’ll set a course to treat any health conditions you may have (such as high blood pressure), help you set realistic goals, and make recommendations for a healthy diet and exercise plan.

-Your provider also may refer you to a specialist, such as a dietitian, therapist, or counselor, who can help you customize a plan to help you achieve specific goals.
+Your provider also may refer you to a specialist, such as a dietitian, therapist, or counselor if needed.
+These specialists can help you customize a plan to help you achieve specific goals.

 With all of the great online resources available, you also can research the goals that are most important to you.
 You can’t expect to learn everything there is to know about the human body, but you can get a basic understanding of the biology behind your specific health goal, whether it be: